Referral Guidelines - Public Ophthalmology

 8. Uncomplicated Ectropion / Ptosis / Eye lid Malposition

 9. Hydroxychloroquine monitoring unless on treatment for 5 years or more

 With increasing referral numbers being received beyond capability of the service we are contracted to provide, we would appreciate it if you would consider whether optometry services would be able to solve the clinical problem you have in each case.

-Mike O'Rourke, Mark Saunders, Sam Kain, and Andrew Thompson
+Mike O'Rourke, Mark Saunders, Sam Kain, Andrew Thompson, and Cheefoong Chong

 Disclaimer: This site is intended to be flexible and frequently updated.
 While every effort has been made to ensure accuracy, all information should be verified.